 The lead up to the scan took forever it felt like, but the scan itself was easy and super quick!
 And that's the last official appointment I've had up until this point.
 I've been able to ask questions to my nurses as needed.
 I've gotten connected with more women who have had this same surgery for the same reasons.
 I even got to have a conversation with a woman who had the exact procedure I'm having with the same plastic surgeon at the same hospital, so that was incredible.
 She answered every single question I could think of and was so encouraging to me.
 And that right there is the exact reason I want to share every part of this process with you.
 I don't wish this ordeal on anyone, but if you are walking through it I want you to see what it's like.
 I want to answer your questions and be your support and encouragement.
 You are not alone even though it might feel like it sometimes.

 A few weeks after my scan, and with one simple phone call, I had a surgery date set.
 July 25th.
 July 25th at 7 in the morning I will be going into surgery.
 At this surgery they will perform the double mastectomy - removing all of my current breast tissue.
 They will also begin my reconstruction - the DIEP flap procedure I mentioned above.
 I'm saying "begin my reconstruction" because the tissue (aka fat) on my stomach is not enough to fully reconstruct my boobs on its own (the only time in life I've been told I don't have enough stomach fat!).
 So a few months after this surgery, I will have a second surgery.
-During that, they'll do scar revisions, adjust anything that needs to be adjusted, and then I'll also get a small implant put in, unless for some reason I just like being super flat chested ;).
+During that, they'll do scar revisions, adjust anything that needs to be adjusted, and add some volume with fat grafting.

 As I've told my friends and people who have asked for updates, once again everyone wants to know how I'm doing.
 And I'm good!
 I hope that I'm not just in total denial, but I honestly feel so much better now that everything is finalized.
 I have pre-op appointments with both surgeons during the beginning of July.
 I'm sure I'll have some anxiety and fears around that time and the days leading up to surgery.
 I'm nervous about what parenting post-surgery looks like.
-I won't be able to lift Gibson for 5-6 weeks so I'll have to have help with him around the clock until then.
 Thank God for amazing family and friends.
 I have other fears surrounding surgery itself, of course.
-I've never had any type of operation, and this surgery is a big one that will last in the ballpark of 8 hours.
+I've never had any type of operation, and this surgery is a big one that will last in the ballpark of 5 hours.
 I'm choosing to trust in my decisions and trust in Jesus who has gotten me to this place.
 He is good, and His plans are good.
 I am standing on that truth and fully believe that's why I am experiencing peace in the midst of this crazy storm.

 There are more things I'll have to address due to this gene mutation, and I'm working through those things as well.
 Skin checks, eye checks, ovary scans, blood work.
 I'm trying not to let it feel overwhelming even though it easily could be.
 One step at a time, right?
 That's how we get through hard things.
 If you ever have any questions, I am more than happy to answer them.
 You can comment on this post or email me at firstname.lastname@example.org.
 Thank you for walking alongside me through this scary time.
 It means more to me than I could ever fully express!